Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 - Navigate to Notebooks in [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) by clicking on `Projects` `->` `Notebook`
 - Switch Role to `TB_PO_DATA_SCIENTIST`
 - Download the [Tasty Bytes Price Optimization and Recommendations Notebook](https://github.com/Snowflake-Labs/sfguide-price-optimization-using-snowflake-notebooks-and-streamlit/blob/main/tasty_bytes_price_optimization_and_recommendations.ipynb)
-- Using the `Import .ipynb file`, import the downloaded Notebook
+- Using the `Import .ipynb file`, import the downloaded notebook
 <img src="assets/import_notebook.png"/>
 - Select the `TB_PO_PROD` database and `ANALYTICS` schema for the Notebook Location and `TB_PO_DS_WH` for the Notebook warehouse and click `Create`
 <img src="assets/notebook_settings.png"/>